edgibbs/kata_starter/README.md

 * Run:
   thor kata:help

-Assumptions are that you are using ruby 2.0, rspec-given, rvm, and a default spec_helper for your katas.
+Assumptions are that you are using ruby 2.0, rvm, and a default spec_helper for your katas.
 These can all be updated simply by updating the kata.rb file and its specs whenever an update is needed.
 You then run:

   thor update kata